bhaveshsathwara72/donation-python-project/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps:
+Please follow these steps:

 1. **Fork the Repository**: Click the "Fork" button at the top right of this page.
 2. **Clone Your Fork**: